masao-watanabe-ai/decision-runtime-core/README.md

 The Decision Runtime Core is a **Decision OS Kernel** — a production-grade runtime layer that sits between AI signal producers and execution systems.

 It solves the fundamental gap in AI-powered products: **AI generates signals, not decisions.** A signal is a probability.
 A decision is an accountable, traceable, governed act.
-This runtime turns one into the other.
+This runtime is the single point where signals are evaluated and decisions are finalized.

+AI produces signals.
+Only the runtime produces decisions.

 ### Core responsibilities